muxyz/website/index.md

 and voice rather than single user mode point and click.
 Driven by values, not exploitive consumerism.
 </p>

-<p>The Micro foundation is defining the building blocks of a new networked operating system for real world services.
+<p>The outcome is to define the building blocks of a new operating system for the real world and launch an open services economy
-It's based on more than a decade of work on the open source project <a href="https://micro.dev">Micro</a> - an API first development platform.
+which anyone can participate in, contribute to or benefit from.
 </p>
 </div>

 <div id="blurb">